lemonberrylabs/evals-arena/README.md

 This application is designed for local development and educational purposes.
 In its current state:

-- API keys are stored in environment variables with the `NEXT_PUBLIC_` prefix
+- API keys are stored in environment variables with the `` prefix
 - These keys are accessible in the client-side code
 - For production use, consider implementing a backend API gateway to proxy requests